 Before you encounter another power outage, make sure you are ready to handle the challenges that come with a loss of electricity:

 An emergency power outage kit will go a long way toward providing you with the tools you need during a power outage:

 If the lights go off, the first thing to do is determine whether it is really a power outage or a problem with your own breaker.
 Reach for your flashlight and check your main electric panel.
-If you have blown a fuse or tripped a breaker, one or more of the switches may be turned off.
+If you have tripped a breaker, one or more of the switches may be turned off.
 Simply turn it back on and power should be restored.

 If it is an outage, call your utility company and report it.
 Sometimes it can be hard to get through because other customers are also reporting interruptions.
 Please be patient.
 It is likely they already know about the problem and are working to fix it.

 Cordless phones or extension phones that require connection to an electric outlet will not work during power outages.
 Models that only need to be plugged into the phone jack will work.
 Cell phones will be a lifeline as long as their batteries don't run down, and the antennas don't get damaged in the storm.

 A battery radio lets you keep up with the news from the outside world.
 Make sure you have extra batteries.
 You could also use your car radio in an emergency, but remember the dangers of running a vehicle in an enclosed garage.

 There are several good reasons to turn off any appliances you were using when the power went out:

 There are two options for turning off your appliances, both with advantages and disadvantages: